PACE music fund stands for Promotional Advance Career Exposure and is designed to support high-quality artists and labels grow exponentially.

 Yes, once accepted onto the scheme it is a minimum of 12 months from signing the agreement or until the recoupment of any advances has been completed.

-Can someone STOP using the promotional services during the PACE term?
+Can someone stop using the promotional services during the Ignite term?

-Yes, we will not force you to use our services and you are able to stop the advances at any time you see fit, but any campaigns started will be completed and any previous campaigns will be recoupable under the agreement terms.
+Yes, we will not force you to use our services and you can stop the advances at any time you see fit, but any campaigns started will be completed and any previous campaigns will be recoupable under the agreement terms.

 What happens if I get signed to a record label or publishing company or both?